MoeraOrg/moeraorg.github.io/administration/tools/moctl.md

 `-h, --help`

-: Get the list of all available options, their meaning and their short and long forms.
+: Get the list of all available options, their meaning, and their short and long forms.

 `-V, --version`